RubiTree/flog/README.md

 ```

 ### Setting
-This is optional, if you want to use your custom default setting value, you can call init().
+This is optional, if you want to use your custom default setting value, you can call init().</br>

-Suggest call this method only once in application class, begin with init() and end anywhere.
+Suggest call this method only once in application class, begin with init() and end anywhere.</br>

-This setting will just replace the default value at each print.
+This setting will just replace the default value at each print.</br>
 Your new setting at each print will cover this setting.
 ```java
 public class FLogApplication extends Application {